Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Background and Related Work

 \subsection{Related Work}

 There are many efforts on leaking DNN/CNN architectures using side-channel attacks.
 Timing and memory side channels have been used to recover DNN models in \cite{wei2020leaky,hua2018reverse,hu2019neural,jha2020deeppeep}.
 An attack to recover compact DNN models from GPU using timing, memory, power, and kernel side channels is proposed in \cite{jha2020deeppeep}.
 They assume the attacker knows power consumption, memory footprint, and latency for backward and forward propagation for different batch sizes.
 Hu et al. \cite{hu2019neural} propose a method to find DNN architecture by eavesdropping into off-chip data transfer between CPU and GPU and exploiting the entire DNN execution stack (the DNN library, Hardware abstraction, and Hardware).
 Another side-channel attack on analyzing main memory to accelerator memory access trace and execution time is discussed in \cite{hua2018reverse}.
 The adversary can control the input to the accelerator and derive a set of potential models for the currently running DNN model.
 For example, they propose 24 possible structures for Alexnet.
 Wei et al.~\cite{wei2020leaky} exploit context switching of GPU to recover DNN models.
 This attack is made in the training stage because they can exploit multiple uses of the same layers over training time.
+Similar threat model was proposed in~\cite{hu2020deepsniffer} that recovers DNN architecture through the acquisition of memory access events from bus snooping inside GPU during inference time.
 Apart from memory and timing side channels, attacks are proposed on cache side channels to recover DNN models \cite{isakov2018preventing, yan2020cache, liu2020ganred}.
-A few attacks can be seen using power~\cite{xiang2020open} and electromagnetic side channels~\cite{yu2020deepem, batina2019csi} to recover CNN model structures.
+Several studies have demonstrated attacks using power~\cite{xiang2020open} and electromagnetic side channels~\cite{yu2020deepem, batina2019csi,horvath2023barracuda, horvath2024cnn,chmielewski2021reverse} to successfully recover CNN models form GPU and other temporal architectures.
 These studies validate that recovering DNN/CNN architecture is a critical security concern.
+All existing side-channel attacks to recover DNN/CNN model architectures focus on temporal inference accelerators such as GPUs.
+Due to inherent differences in architecture and processing mechanism, side-channel attacks on temporal architectures cannot be directly applied to dataflow-based inference accelerators.
 To the best of our knowledge, our paper is the first study on recovering CNN model architecture using memory side channels of dataflow-based CNN inference accelerators.